shivam13juna/BuoyantFeatherCape/README.md

 ## 📜 License 📜

-This project is licensed under the MIT License - see the `LICENSE` file for details (if you add one, otherwise state the license directly).
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---